Mohmad012/Main_Portfolio/README.md

 # Main_Portfolio
-in this repo i've all of my project that i did with some information about me
+in this repo have all of my project that i finished right now with some of information about me